-READ 180 is an intensive reading-intervention program designed to meet the needs of students whose reading achievement is below the proficient level.
+READ 180 is an intensive reading-intervention program designed to meet the needs of students who are not yet reading at the proficient level.
 The program directly addresses individual needs through adaptive and instructional software, high-interest reading materials, and direct instruction in reading and writing skills.
 Students rotate among a small group, teacher-directed lessons, a computer station for reinforcement and practice, and an independent reading center where students read books at their reading level.
-The program is designed to rapidly accelerate student achievement with the goal of bringing students to grade level.
+The program is designed to rapidly accelerate student achievement with the goal of bringing students to grade level